Ryan McLachlan: Development

-Norton stayed with Neighbours for one year until he left to join the cast of rival soap opera Home and Away.
+Norton stayed with Neighbours for one year until he left to join the cast of fellow soap opera Home and Away.
+His departure was publicised in the 22 December 1990 issue of TV Week.
+Chrissie Camp reported that his one-year contract would not be renewed when it ran out in February 1991.
+Norton expressed his disappointment at being written out, telling Camp: "I was really counting on the next six months to be working, but that's the way it goes in this business.
+It was my first experience in television so I've learnt a lot."
+He admitted that he did not know what he was doing when he started, explaining that he received a one-page character synopsis and he did not realise that you have to "grab the character at the start and decide on something then."
+Norton said that he was scared by it all and it took months for him to work out what he could do with his character.
+He also wished that there was more communication with the writers and directors about Ryan.

 Norton did not believe that he made the role a success.
-He told Mark Barden from the Reading Post that "I learned a lot working on Neighbours but it took longer to fit in with the established stars.
+He later told Mark Barden from the Reading Post that "I learned a lot working on Neighbours but it took longer to fit in with the established stars.
 I played a pretty subdued character in Neighbours, I suppose I was a bit scared because everything was new so I did hold back quite a bit with Ryan."
 Ryan's departure storyline saw him leave Ramsay Street to join the army.
 His final episode, which was broadcast on 21 March 1991, featured Dorothy trying to talk him out of joining.